 Read to Them is a Richmond based non-profit promoting family literacy.
 A growing body of research shows that children who are read to learn to read more easily and become better readers.
 Literacy skills provide the basis for a lifetime of learning and productivity.
 For more information visit www.readtothem.org.

 The Virginia Bankers Association (VBA) formed the VBA Education Foundation in 2007 with funding from the majority of VBA member banks.
 The Foundation’s mission is to improve personal financial literacy and economic education in all public and private schools in the Commonwealth.
 The Foundation recognizes the importance of economic education and financial literacy in Virginia and supports the banking industry as a key participant in these areas.
 For more information, visit www.vabankers.org/vba-education-foundation.

 About Powell Valley National Bank

-Powell Valley National Bank (PVNB) is a locally owned community bank headquartered in Jonesville, VA with full service offices throughout the region.
+Powell Valley National Bank (PVB) is a locally owned community bank headquartered in Jonesville, VA with full service offices throughout the region.
 The Bank, established in 1888, is the oldest bank in far Southwest Virginia, the 5th oldest bank in Virginia and the 6th oldest bank operating in Tennessee.
-PVNB offers a wide range of loan, deposit, and electronic banking and investment services.
+PVB offers a wide range of loan, deposit, and electronic banking and investment services.
 For more information, visit www.powellvalleybank.com.